apidaysnz/apidaysnz/_posts/2015-09-24-javascript-for-apis.md

 This workshop aims to help developers who are competent in other languages and environments become familiar with the JavaScript language and its ecosystem, both client-side and server-side.
 Many types of applications can be built with JavaScript these days.
 This workshop focuses on the important aspects of the language and ecosystem when exposing and consuming APIs.

-The workshop will be hands on with experienced instructors helping guide you through real world examples.
+The workshop mixes teaching, hands-on exercises with real code and sharing of the experienced instructors helping guide you through real world examples.
 There will be opportunities to collaborate with others in the workshop and engage in rich conversation about the materials covered.

 ### Learning Objectives

 1. Attendees will become more familiar with:
- * consuming APIs over HTTP in the context of a web-based application
+ * Consuming APIs over HTTP in the context of a web-based application
+ * Current state of JavaScript ecosystem
- * the current JavaScript ecosystem, including build tools and testing
+ * JavaScript build tools such e.g. Gulp
+ * JavaScript testing tools e.g. Jasmine, Sinon, Mocha
- * key aspects of the JavaScript language used when working with APIs such as promises
+ * Key aspects of the JavaScript language used when working with APIs
-2. Attendees will have had the opportunity to practice the above, and have the resources to continue self-directed learning.
+ *
-3. Attendees will have fun.
+2. Attendees will have fun.
 Fun is mandatory.

 ### Pre-Requisites